SumayaKahie/Burger_Dataset/README.md

 Covers (number of transactions)
 Daily Sales Breakdown

-Note: Some entries show zero or negative sales, likely due to venue closures, refunds, or data anomalies.
+Something I noticed: Some entries show zero or negative sales, likely due to venue closures, refunds, or data anomalies.
+While working, this is something I would omit, ask for clarification on in order to work with cleaner data.
+Communicating with the end goal for stakeholders is useful here.

 ## 🍔 Food Categories
 Category	Example Items